rust-lang/rust/active/0000-num-reform.md

 (from `core::ops`).
 They suffice for generic programming over several basic categories of primitive numeric types.

+The reason to retain *some* degree of hierarchy here is to avoid blatant duplication of methods/constraints (`Num`) or to capture operations that only make sense on subclasses of numbers (`UnsignedInt`, `Signed`).
+As discussed in Alternatives, we could be more aggressive in flattening things out, especially since we do not expect code to be generic over `Num` and may not wish to suggest the possibility by including the trait.

 ## Detailed definitions

 Below is the full definition of these traits.
 The functionality